Epcot: 2010s–present: Transformation and redesign

 As part of Future World's overhaul from 2019 to 2024, several original structures were reutilized, such as the CommuniCore Pavilion being repurposed as Connections Cafe.

 In 2012, Test Track was refurbished into a new version presented by Chevrolet, and Kim Possible World Showcase Adventure was rethemed to Agent P's World Showcase Adventure the same year.
 The Norway pavilion's Maelstrom attraction closed in 2014 and replaced two years later by Frozen Ever After.
 Soarin' was also temporarily closed while a new film was added to the attraction.
 In 2017, Mission: SPACE was divided into a new green/Earth mission, and the original orange/Mars mission.

 In November 2016, Disney revealed that Epcot would be receiving “a major transformation” that would help transition the park into being “more Disney, timeless, relevant, family-friendly”.
 In July 2017, the formal announcement came that Epcot would undergo a multi-year redesign and expansion plan that would introduce Guardians of the Galaxy and Ratatouille attractions to Future World and World Showcase, respectively, as well as maintaining the original vision and spirit for the park.
 As part of the announcement, Ellen's Energy Adventure closed the following month, and the pavilion's show building was reused for Guardians of the Galaxy: Cosmic Rewind, while the Epcot 35 Legacy Showcase exhibition opened in the Odyssey Pavilion.
 That same year, the park reported the first drop in overall attendance ranking among the four Walt Disney World Resort parks, dropping from second to third place, the first in its history.

 On August 25, 2019, at the 2019 D23 Expo, Disney expanded on the plans for the improvements to Epcot.
 One of the most significant changes announced was the creation of four distinct "neighborhoods"; the subdivision of Future World into three areas (World Celebration, World Discovery, and World Nature).
 Journey of Water—Inspired by Moana, a walkthrough attraction, was also announced.
 At the same expo, Disney also announced that Pinar Toprak would be composing a new musical anthem for the park.
 Toprak's "Epcot Anthem" was eventually used in various nighttime shows, such as Harmonious and Luminous, as well as featured in ambient music within the entrance plaza and throughout World Celebration.

-On October 1, 2019, it was announced that a new nighttime fireworks show, Epcot Forever, and The Epcot Experience Center, a preview space for the park's expansion project, would replace IllumiNations: Reflections of Earth and Epcot 35 Legacy Showcase.
+On October 1, 2019, it was announced that a new nighttime fireworks show, Epcot Forever, and The Epcot Experience Center, a preview space for the park's expansion project, narrated by Judi Dench, would replace IllumiNations: Reflections of Earth and Epcot 35 Legacy Showcase.
 In late 2019, Epcot installed new directory signage in Seabase Alpha, restoring the former Living Seas logo, as the pavilion was renamed to The Seas Pavilion.
 Agent P's World Showcase Adventure closed on February 23, 2020; it was slated to be replaced with DuckTales World Showcase Adventure, which did not open until 2022.